 Headlamp proximity beam (organzing in backpacking tent)

 Not all headlamps have a flood light option, but it’s a great function to have for proximity lighting.
 Best for around camp or in a tent, flood lights cast a wide beam and maximize the view right in front of you.
 Some headlamps will have two LEDs, one for spot lighting and one for flood lighting, while others (like the Coast FL75R) allow you to shape one single LED into a distance beam or an up-close flood.
-In their specs, most manufacturers will call out a lamp’s beam distance—for example, the BioLite HeadLamp 325 has an 10-meter flood and a 70-meter spot.
+The Petzl Nao RL strays from the norm with a series of small LEDs that are smartly programmed to deliver proximity, distance, and movement lighting.
+In their specs, many manufacturers will call out a lamp’s beam distance—for example, the BioLite HeadLamp 325 has an 10-meter flood and a 70-meter spot.

 Petzl Actik Core headlamp (one light on)